aidanbudd/trainingPhyloIntro/changingAlignmentFormats.md

 To convert from fasta to phylip format you could use:

-- [Phylogeny.fr data converter](http://www.phylogeny.fr/version2_cgi/data_converter.cgi) (works going from fast to phylip interleaved for use by PhyML)
+- [Phylogeny.fr data converter](http://www.phylogeny.fr/version2_cgi/data_converter.cgi) (works going from fasta to phylip interleaved for use by PhyML)
 - [ClustalX](http://www.clustal.org/download/clustalx_help.html)